maidsafe/Whitepapers/Project-Safe.md

 This caps the quickest mining speed at one mining attempt per put attempt and set the slowest to be one mining attempt per 24 put attempts.

-Given the collision probability against the accumulated number of attempts as shown in the following table : (table collision probability) where N is the total space (which is 4.3 billion in our case as the issuance of safecoin is capped at 2<sup>32</sup>)
+Given the collision probability against the accumulated number of attempts as shown in the following table.
+Where N is the total space (which is 4.3 billion in our case as the issuance of safecoin is capped at 2<sup>32</sup>).

 | Collision Probability | Num of Attempts |
 | ---------------|:-----------------:|